 An example of a knowledge management system is Tableau’s knowledge base.

 It includes a search feature so users can get answers to specific solutions as well as top articles and product-specific navigation.
-In addition, the sidebar links to a Tableau community to bounce ideas off other users, and it also includes other customer education features like classroom training, e-learnings, training videos, and webinars.
+In addition, the sidebar links to a Tableau community so users can bounce ideas off others, and it also includes other customer education features like classroom training, e-learnings, training videos, and webinars.

 Another knowledge management system example is from R Studio.
-This one has more of a community focus, as you can post and answer questions.
-But it also includes articles that address common customer support issues.
+This one has more of a community focus — you can post and answer questions.
+It also includes articles that address common customer support issues.

 At the very bottom, it also includes what I think are the most important links: learning resources and trainings.
 For a technical product like R Studio, these can sometimes be the highest value customer education assets.

-Now you’ve got a good idea of what a knowledge management system is and what some examples are.
-Let’s dive into the main benefits of employing them.
+Now that you’ve got a good idea of what a knowledge management system is and what some examples are, let’s dive into the main benefits of employing them.

-The most important benefit of knowledge management systems is best practices are available to customers, which creates happy and successful customers.
-Happy and successful customers keep coming back to buy more (and more often) than other customers, and they tell their friends, becoming enthusiastic brand advocates.
-Make no mistake, there is true business value in this.
+The most important benefit of knowledge management systems is that best practices are available to customers, which creates happy and successful customers.
+Happy and successful customers keep coming back to buy more (and more often) than other customers, and they tell their friends, thus becoming enthusiastic brand advocates.
+Make no mistake, there is true business value in knowledge management systems.